solliancenet/azure-synapse-analytics-workshop-400/day-01/lab01-data-integration-part-1.md

 Now let's see how to perform the same load operation with the COPY statement.

 1. In the query window, replace the script with the following to truncate the heap table and load data using the COPY statement.
-Be sure to replace `<PrimaryStorage`>` with the default storage account name for your workspace:
+Be sure to replace `SUFFIX` with the id from your workspace:

     ```sql
     TRUNCATE TABLE wwi_staging.SaleHeap;
     GO

-    -- Replace <PrimaryStorage> with the workspace default storage account name.
+    -- Replace SUFFIX with the id from your workspace.
     COPY INTO wwi_staging.SaleHeap
     FROM 'https://asadatalakeSUFFIX.dfs.core.windows.net/wwi-02/sale-small%2FYear%3D2019'
     WITH (